 Jared Bauman explains in one of our tutorials, Marketing Your Photography Business, “Hashtags are a really great way anchor your work and potentially drive additional traffic to your posts.”

 On Instagram, you can search for specific hashtags and see how many times it’s been used, giving you great insight into what is out there.
 If you pick the right hashtags, you can potentially get to the top posts of a trending list.
-So, take some time to think of niche hashtags that fit your image(s) such as #maleportraitphotography instead of #photography.
+Take some time to think of niche hashtags that fit your image(s) such as #maleportraitphotography instead of #photography.
 Adding more descriptive information will get your photography hashtag more targeted views on instagram.

 We also recommend that you find tags that would be appropriate to help “network” your work.